-They work closely with IT staff, managers, and end users in their organization or client organizations to develop, maintain, and test computer programs.

-Computer programmers respond to notifications by users of flaws in programs, identify malfunctioning code and rewrite programs.
+They work closely with information technology staff, managers, and end users in their organizations or client organizations to develop, maintain, and test computer programs.
+Computer programmers respond to notifications by users of flaws in programs, identify malfunctioning code, and rewrite programs.

 Computer Programmers are commonly employed by software companies.
 However, with the surge in access to computer programmers, many governmental and private sector companies, such as banks and law firms, have begun to employ computer programmers.
 It is not uncommon to see computer programmers working as freelancers, moving from project to project within technology consulting firms or as independent contractors.